 - Show honest interest for the people in the room, for their job, and for their institution.
 When you get a chance, you should give them some questions.
 Questions about the study program, about the after-school activities, about the achievements and goals of their educational institution, etc.

 Show them the value you can bring to their college

 At the end of the day, interviewers care also for their business.

-Perhaps you can participate in the football team, or organize some events, or apply for a job of a residency assistant?
-Try to convince them that you want to give something back to the community while studying at the college.
+Perhaps you can participate in the football team, or organize some events for other students, or apply for a job of a resident assistant.
+The goal is to demonstrate that you want to be useful, that you want to take, but also give.

 Honesty will take you a long way

 Do not try to tell them that you will spend all your time studying books and learning.
-They know that the reality of student life is different.
+They know that the reality of student life is much different.

 Showing your weaknesses and speaking about your free time activities (and it doesn’t really matter what kind of activities you mention) will make you look more human in their eyes.

 At the end of the day, people sitting in the admission committee are just people, like you and I. They also have their hobbies, dreams, their strengths and weaknesses.
 And they like to know you as a person–not only as a student.
 The more honest and authentic you sound in an interview, the better your chances to succeed will be…